VivusHub/Vivus/README.md

 # Synopsis

-Checkmate Vivus, family of apps to help you create and share moments.
-This documentation has been fully documented to our knowledge to help both organisers, attendees, companies and developers get the best experience from our platform.
-If you need further help in any section please email dev@checkmateconcevoir.com and we would guide you through resolving any issues.
+Checkmate Vivus family of apps is designed to helps users create and share moments.
+This repo has been fully documented to the best of our knowledge to help both brands and developers get the best experience from our platform.
+If you need further help in any section please email support@checkmateconcevoir.com and we would guide you through resolving any issues.

 # Getting started
-This documentation assumes you already have an API access token or key, if you don't have one login to [Vivus](https://www.checkmateconcevoir.com/vivus/login?redirectUrl=interface/home?ei=0&promoter=social) under setting and access your access token.
-An example of making a query using php is shown below:
+This documentation assumes you already have an API access token or key, if you don't have one please login to [Vivus](https://www.checkmateconcevoir.com/vivus/login?redirectUrl=interface/home?ei=0&promoter=social).
+You'll find your token under settings.

 ```
     $action = "ActionType";